mikro-orm/mikro-orm/docs/naming-strategy.md

 # Naming strategy

 When mapping your entities to database tables and columns, their names will be defined by naming strategy.
-There are 2 basic naming strategies you can choose:
+There are 2 basic naming strategies you can choose from:

 - `UnderscoreNamingStrategy` - default of `MySqlDriver` and `SqliteDriver`
 - `MongoNamingStrategy` - default of `MongoDriver`